codacy/pulse-user-docs/docs/metrics/accelerate-changes.md

 ### Time to merge

-The time it takes for a change or feature to be reviewed:
+The time $t_m$ it takes for a change or feature to be reviewed:

 $$
 t_m=T_M - T_O